demisto/content-docs/content-repo/extra-docs/packs/Rapid-Breach-Response.md

 ---
 id: Rapid Breach Response
-title: Rapid Breach Response Layout
+title: Rapid Breach Response Pack
 description: Analyzing cyber attacks risk is a vital component of managing and remediating security events.
-The Rapid Breach Response Layout content pack enables security teams to automate and streamline cyber attacks risk analysis with dedicated playbooks for each scenario.
+The Rapid Breach Response Layout content pack enables security teams to automate and streamline cyber attacks risk analysis with a dedicated playbook for each scenario.

 ---
 This content pack enables security teams to quickly evaluate cyber attack risk using dedicated playbooks for each scenario, such as Hafnium - Exchange 0-day Exploits, SolarStorm, and PrintNightmare.